altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "M::Weirder..."
 "K::Weirder than zombies?"
 *Again Martha nodded.*
-"M::I’ve had a weird week."
+"M::I've had a weird week."
 ~Sudden relief flooded her.~
 ~Adrenaline still pumping and she giggled a bit at the absurdity of it all.~ ~Her neck was still pulsing, her heart slowing and the world seemed to go by faster.~